pinojs/pino/docs/transports.md

 ```

 (It is possible to use the async iterators with CommonJS and streams with ESM.)

+To consume async iterators in batches, consider using the [hwp](https://github.com/mcollina/hwp) library.

 ### Creating a transport pipeline